Baby loses weight and vomits, doctors discover he was starving on almond milk diet-breakinglatest.news-Breaking Latest News

 Because breast milk is irreplaceable

-While nut milk can be incorporated into most children’s diets, it doesn’t have the right nutrients to replace breast milk or formula in children under 1, according to the American Academy of Pediatrics.
-Not even cow’s milk or other non-dairy milk substitutes.
+Breast milk, according to the American Academy of Pediatrics, is irreplaceable.
+Not even cow’s milk or other non-dairy milk substitutes can give the same substances.
 Baby formula is “really hard to redo, it’s really hard to have that balance that food scientists have been studying for years,” Chaparro said in a webinar hosted by the California Strawberry Commission.
 “Not to mention the risk of cross-contamination and infection” when creating your own formula.

-The baby’s mom “was doing her best,” Chaparro added, and probably thought that because almond milk worked for her, it was good for her baby.

 The danger of online recipes

-More parents have turned to Internet recipes for homemade formula more recently, in light of last year’s formula shortage.
-Dr. Owais Durrani, an East Texas emergency room physician, previously spoke with Insider about the aftermath, such as lethargy and seizures, which he witnessed firsthand.
+That of the newborn who followed the almond milk diet is not the first case.
+Other parents have turned to internet recipes for homemade formulas.
+Dr. Owais Durrani, an East Texas ER doctor, speaking to Insider warned of the consequences, such as lethargy e convulsionswhich he witnessed firsthand.

-In some cases, she said, parents have watered down their formulas in an effort to make them last longer, but this offsets electrolyte balance, which can lead to low sodium in infants.
-This, in turn, can reduce the blood volume of babies, causing potentially life-threatening low blood pressure and circulating oxygen levels.
 “A formula is essentially regulated as tightly as any prescribed drug when it comes to the ingredients in it to make sure a baby’s kidneys are developing, their liver, their electrolytes — everything else is in a great balance,” he said. said.
 “They’re not as resilient as an adult who could stand in the sun for 12 hours and become dehydrated.
 For the most part we’ll still be fine, but that’s not the case for a child,” Durrani added.
 “Every electrolyte, every component, every mineral in that formula is very important.”
 Faced with shortages, Durrani recommended parents switch to other available brands if possible, or ask for samples of formula from their pediatrician or local hospital.

-“We’re here to help.
-We’re not going to turn away a hungry child from the emergency room.
-We’re going to make sure that when that child is discharged, there’s some type of plan in place,” Durrani said.
-“But please don’t use any of these other options because that can lead to life-threatening problems.”

 © breaking latest news